 Often you’ll see content on the ComproGear website that’s not hosted by ComproGear.
 These are often known as “embedded content”.
 They are hosted by third party websites, and include examples such as YouTube Videos and Twitter Tweets.
 These files typically load the same way as if you had visited that website yourself.
 For example, when you see a YouTube video on the ComproGear site, it’s as if you went to YouTube and watched that video.
 Whatever information YouTube collects when you use that video is the same as if you went to YouTube.com.

 ComproGear cannot control what data third parties collect or what they do with that data.
 Third-party embeds are not covered by this policy.
 They are covered by the third-party site of the embedded content.
 Embeds may request your personal information or interact with you in various ways.
 We do our best to keep any bad actors off the site by using reputable sources.
 If you see something weird in an embedded image or files, please contact us and let us know.
-For more information about ComproGear and the third party websites ComproGear is present on, see the ComproGear WikiData page (this is not a full list).
 We do actively use Google Forms on our website.
 These are often used to collect personal information for shipping products to customers or reviewers.
 These forms are linked to Google accounts that we control and actively monitor the usage rights, sharing settings, and security for.

 Tracking & Cookies